osum4est/django-socksync/README.md

 ```

 ### Subscriptions
 A websocket by default will receive no data updates.
-A client must first be subscribed to an update group to start
+A side must first be subscribed to an update group to start
 receiving updates:
 ```json5
 {